josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🍉_Current_Events/☘️_on_targeting_kneecap_and_macklemore.md

 # ☘️ On Targeting Kneecap And Macklemore
 **First created:** 2026-09-19 | **Last updated:** 2026-09-20
 *Fear is allowed.
 The question is what happens when fear becomes an instrument — and what the argument about everybody else’s identity is shouting over.*

 ---

+*[☘️🎶 Musical accompaniment in progress.](https://open.spotify.com/playlist/6oGS8PrMwtI677CwO1ZlVC?si=lpgDs3KiSAa_TisY92wD5w&utm_source=copy-link&pi=6p2EWp2DTL297) I’m sorry it’s Spotify; I still haven’t sorted my music platforms.*

+I’ve tried to show eg rebel song influence without including any express jokes or references that may be too far for the likely audience.
+If I’ve let things in, I apologise.
+Kinky boots was deliberate, obviously, with the hope that with hindsight the humour may travel.
+No one finds any of the history easy; if you’re international, please don’t assume we’re all chill about this, and this remains a live political flashpoint. it’s just very hard to talk about Irish influence on anglophone music and *not* mention politics.
+A range of pains are displayed on purpose, in any reference to The Troubles.
+It’s not my border and I don’t live on the land most directly impacted.

+I wish we could more strongly advocate self determination, not just when it’s comfortable and knowable and easy.

+---